Table of Contents

 OLE can set maximum receiving thresholds ($) to require reception even if the initial order indicates “no Receiving required”.
 Receiving Requirements for purchase orders can be set at “yes” or “no” on the Requisition indicating whether receiving is required or not for an item.
 Based on Receiving Required rules, OLE will run checks that display errors if a user attempts to process Invoice/ Payment Request for quantities greater than quantities actually received.

-Although OLE processes vendor invoices as payment requests, the new OLE Invoice document was created to accommodate many-to-one purchase orders to payment requests.
+Although OLE technically processes vendor invoices as payment requests, the OLE Invoice document was created to accommodate many-to-one purchase orders to payment requests.
 This e-document populates payment requests for staff.
-OLE will also processes any negative amounts or credits as separate credit memos.
+OLE also processes any negative amounts or credits as separate credit memos.
 Payments (“paid”) display on purchase order line items.
 Prorating on Invoices and Payment Requests allows users to take a $500 Shipping & Handling charge (or other types) and optionally assign accounting lines to it (KFS behavior), or prorate it across line items: manually, by quantity, or by dollar amounts.
-OLE will accommodate advance payments to vendors (deposit accounts), and allow a variety of batch jobs, to ensure accurate information to university financial office.
+OLE accommodates advance payments to vendors (deposit accounts), and allow a variety of batch jobs, to ensure accurate information to university financial office.
 Related document links display on purchase orders and payment requests, linking them, plus Receiving and Requisitions.

 Payment schedules are indicated on initiating Purchase Order